SprawlNetwork/sprawl-prototype/README.md

 1. Open a terminal in the repo
 1. `npm run node`

 Multiple nodes can be run in the same computer.
+Only nodes on your local network will be discoverable.

 How to run the UI: